scraggo/scraggo.github.io/_posts/2018-02-20-hash-tables-js.md

 ## Parting Notes

-**Summary of Approaches**
-- Hash tables allow for very fast, O(1), lookups.
-If you find yourself with nested `for` loops, consider a hash table with one of the patterns below.
-- It is often necessary to make two passes through an array to gather the hash table data, then process it.
-- It is sometimes possible to make a single pass if by the end of the pass, you have all the data you need for processing.

-Objects (what I've used for hash tables) in Javascript are extremely versatile.
-They can be used in the following (and more) ways:
-- a "map" of one data type to another: `{a: 'dog'}`
-- the "visited" pattern: `{1: true}`.
-You can also use a `Set` for this.
-- the "count" or "accumulator" pattern: `{a: 2, b: 12}`.
-This can be implemented with `.reduce()` or a simple `for` loop.

-I'm still getting my feet wet with algorithms but enjoying the process.
-The more I learn, the more I'm able to visualize different approaches to problems and hopefully arrive at optimized solutions.
-Please contact me below if you have comments about this article.
+I'm no expert at algorithms in general, but I'm definitely enjoying learning about them.
+The more I learn, the more I'm able to visualize different approaches to problems and begin to optimize my solutions.
+Please contact me below if you have comments about this article and/or suggestions for improvement.

 *More*